browserengineering/book/book/scheduling.md

         self.scroll_changed_in_tab = False
 ```

-Now `commit` can override the browser-passed scroll offset if this
+If the main thread *hasn't* overridden the browser's scroll offset,
-flag is set:
+we'll set the scroll offset to `None` in the commit data:

 ``` {.python}
 class Tab: